-There are 3 basic uses for projectors.
-Narrowing your primary usage will help you decide which model is right for you.
+There are three basic types of projectors that roughly correspond to the three main uses for projectors.
+You should first consider how the projector will be used most of the time to help you decide which model is right for you.

-Home theatre projectors are no longer just for slides and power point presentations.
-They’re truly TVs in a much smaller box.
-It’s easy to hook a computer up to a projector and stream TV, photos, home videos and more.
+Home theatre projectors are no longer just for slides and PowerPoint presentations.
+The latest projectors are much more like TVs, only they are in a much smaller box.
+It’s easy to hook a computer up to a projector and stream TV, photos, home videos, and more.
 Projectors today also usually have quieter fans since they’re used in small rooms like media rooms and family rooms.

-Home theatre projectors tend to come with a variety of connections or cable inputs to allow many options for hooking up to a home theatre system.
-It’s now even possible to enjoy streaming TV on a home theatre projector, by using a Google Chromecast or other streaming device paired with a quality home theatre projector.
+Home theatre projectors tend to come with a variety of connections or cable inputs to give you many options for hooking up to a home theatre system.
+It’s now even possible to enjoy streaming TV on a home theatre projector.
+You can choose a projector with built-in Wi-Fi or add a media streamer like Google Chromecast.

-These projectors are meant to be used in large spaces, so they need to be powerful and bright.
+Business projectors are meant to be used in large spaces, so they need to be powerful and bright.
 In fact, data or business projectors are often brighter than home theatre projectors because they often need to compensate for overhead lighting or windows in some large meeting spaces.
-Business projectors often easily connect to laptop computers, either via cable such as HDMI, or Wi-Fi so that sharing presentations or files is easy.
-Because they’re often used in remote or out-of-office locations, they’re often portable.
+Business projectors often easily connect to laptop computers, either via cables such as HDMI, or Wi-Fi so that sharing presentations or files is easy.
+Because they’re used in remote or out-of-office locations, a business projector is often portable.

 Business/Data projectors are most often recommended for: